Illinois set to hike minimum wage to $15, highest in Midwest

 "Raising the minimum wage has no net effect on employment, it doesn't drive jobs out of the state ...," Guzzardi said.
 "All it does is put money in people's pockets who need it."

-Pritzker, who joined Guzzardi on the House floor, must make room in the budget for the increase.
+Pritzker must make room in the budget for the increase.
 The government will have to finance increased wages for thousands of university students who make minimum wage in on-campus jobs or workers for health care institutions funded by Medicaid.

 His office released figures this month on the costs to government of the hike.
 In 2021, when the wage is $10.25, the state would face $269 million in additional costs for workers in human services programs.
 There would be $59 million more in income and sales taxes receipts from the higher wages.
 But small-business tax credits in the minimum-wage plan would eat up $23 million of that.